 For Immediate Release

-Calgary, AB – Reflecting personal stories of resilience, the Hear/d Residency exhibition, presented by the Alberta College of Art + Design Students’ Association (ACADSA), opens on Wednesday, November 28.
-The student art exhibition runs until Wednesday, December 12 at the Alberta College of Art + Design (ACAD), with the reception taking place on Thursday, December 6 at 6 p.m.
+Calgary, AB – Showcasing personal stories of resilience, the Hear/d Residency art exhibition, presented by the Alberta University of the Arts Students’ Association (formerly the Alberta College of Art & Design), opens on Wednesday, April 3.
+The student art exhibition runs until Wednesday, April 17 in the main mall of the Alberta University of the Arts (AUArts), with the reception taking place on Thursday, April 11 at 6 p.m.

-ACADSA is a visible and vocal student-run organization that represents a creative community of students.
-We promote health and well-being, provide professional growth opportunities and champion students’ interests.
+AUArts Students’ Association is a visible and vocal student-run organization that represents a creative community of students.
+They promote health and well-being, provide professional growth opportunities and champion students’ interests.

 For more information and to arrange interviews contact: